awsdocs/aws-codestar-user-guide/doc_source/customize-ec2-multi-endpoints.md

 ## Step 4: Push a Change and Monitor the AWS CloudFormation Stack Update<a name="customize-ec2-multi-endpoints-stack"></a>

-1. Make a change in your repository to start your pipeline\.
+1. While your pipeline is running, you can use the steps here to follow the stack and endpoint creation for your new stage\.

 1. When the pipeline starts the Deploy stage, the AWS CloudFormation stack update starts\.
 You can choose the AWS CloudFormation stage in your pipeline on your AWS CodeStar dashboard to see the stack update notification\.
 To view stack creation details, in the console, choose your project from the **Events** list\.